Shaheen Bagh protest: Citizenship (Amendment) Act, 2019

 On 12 December 2019, the President of India gave assent to the Citizenship (Amendment) Act, 2019 (CAA) following its passage in both houses of the parliament on 11 and 12 December.
 CAA amends the Citizenship Act of 1955 to grant a swifter path to Indian citizenship under the assumption of religious persecution to any individual belonging to the specific religious minorities of Hindus, Sikhs, Buddhists, Jains, Parsis and Christians from Afghanistan, Bangladesh and Pakistan, for those who entered India on or before 31 December 2014.
 However, the Act does not mention Muslims and does not offer eligibility benefits to Muslim immigrants or immigrants belonging to other religions or from other countries, such as Sri Lankan Tamil refugees, Rohingya Muslim and Hindu refugees from Myanmar, and Buddhist refugees from Tibet.
-It is also alleged that the National Register of Citizens (NRC), which the government plans to implement for the country in 2021, could be used to deprive Muslims of Indian citizenship.
+It is also alleged that the National Register of Citizens (NRC), which the government planned to implement for the country in 2021, could be used to deprive Muslims of Indian citizenship.
 The CAA–NRC issue also ignited protest against the economic crisis and economic disparities.
 Women's safety, rising cost of commodities, increasing unemployment and poverty also acted as catalysts for the protest.

 Shaheen Bagh

 Scholars Kiran Bhatia and Radhika Gajjala have noted that "the location of this (Shaheen Bagh) site is critical for the anti-CAA protests for several reasons".
 Shaheen Bagh is located in Jamia Nagar, South East Delhi, an area with a large population of Muslims from diverse backgrounds; daily labourers to rich businessmen.
-Jamia Millia Islamia is located nearby and getting admitted is an aspiration for students and teachers alike.
+The Jamia Millia Islamia University is located nearby and getting admitted is an aspiration for students and teachers alike.
 Further the university has a number of community programmes in the area.
 So when the police stormed the campus of the primarily Muslim university on 15 December 2019 resulting in injuries to 200 student protestors, Shaheen Bagh came out in support.